SimPPL/machine-learning-engineer-assignment/instructions.md

 These instructions outline how to use GitHub for this assignment.
 Please follow them carefully to ensure your work is properly submitted.

 1. Fork the Repository:
-   a.
-Go to the assignment repository provided by the instructor: [Insert Repository Link Here]
+   - Go to the assignment repository provided by the instructor: [Insert Repository Link Here]
-   b.
-Click the "Fork" button in the top right corner of the page.
+   - Click the "Fork" button in the top right corner of the page.
 This creates a copy of the repository in your GitHub account.

-2. Clone Your Fork:
+3. Clone Your Fork:
    a.
 Go to your forked repository (it will be in your GitHub account).
    b.
 Click the "Code" button (the green one) and copy the URL.
 This will be a git URL (ending in .git).
    c.
 Open a terminal or Git Bash on your local machine.